“All Is Ash or the Light Shining Through It”

-Rory had never spent much time in the Alchemy department during his Academy days.
+Rory had never spent much time in the Alchemy department back in his Academy days.
 It was a cramped, funky-smelling, generally unpleasant corner of the Enclave, its maze of hallways so tight and twisted they could have triggered claustrophobia in a mole.

-“No,” said Jules flatly.
+“No,” said Jules.
 “I’m just pretending it is to impress you.”

 The alchemist was in a royal snit this morning, ever since he’d come back from seeing Max.
 Rory knew the signs; namely, that he, Rory, got ignored and dismissed, and, when he refused to be either ignored or dismissed, he got sniped at.
 When the two of them had been close, Rory’d been inclined to give as good as he got when Jules got like this.
 But, considering how they’d left things four years ago, it now seemed like a good idea to try to keep that impulse in check.

 Jules shoved a binder in his satchel and stumped past Rory into the hall.
 He led the way through the gnarly thatch of corridors to the department’s meeting hall, which was already occupied almost to capacity by other Alchemy department employees.
-It was a humble space by Enclave standards—unfinished mahogany and open rafters, its walls decorated in desultory fashion with a slapdash array of charts, hanging tapestries, and carven symbols.
+It was a humble space by Enclave standards—unfinished mahogany and open rafters, its walls decorated in desultory fashion with various charts, hanging tapestries, and carven symbols.